• Skip to primary navigation

 Selecting someone as your POA can be difficult because so much depends on their faithfulness to your wishes and goals.
 Many people choose a family member, such as a spouse or adult child, as their POA.
 One way of deciding whether someone is worthy of being your POA is to ask yourself whether you hand that person your credit card or a blank check.

-You could also appoint co-trustees if you aren’t comfortable assigning anyone as a single agent.
-However, this might complicate matters because both people must agree to get things done.
+You could also appoint co-agents if you aren’t comfortable assigning anyone as a single agent.
+Naming co-agents can complicate matters because both must agree to get things done.
 Some individuals assign a single agent but request a supervisor to ensure the agent acts responsibly with the powers given to them.

-If you are struggling to choose a POA, please reach out to Long Island lawyers for future estate planning who works with powers of attorney regularly.
-They can help you select a good POA who you can trust to manage your affairs and set up the document properly.
+If you are struggling with what to do about a POA, please contact Long Island lawyers for future estate planning for various powers of attorney.
+Our award-winning team can help you draft a power of attorney naming an individual you can trust to manage your affairs, with your document carefully drafted, ensuring a smooth process.

 Should You Hire Our Power of Attorney Lawyers?

-Establishing a power of attorney can be an overwhelming proposition, with many options for setting up the document.
+Establishing a power of attorney can be overwhelming, with many options for setting up the document.
 It can also be difficult to decide who should be your POA.

 If having a power of attorney fits with your estate plan, please reach out to our law firm right away.
-We have worked extensively with powers of attorney in New York, and we can draft the perfect document for you and your family.
-You can rely on our knowledge and skill in creating the right estate plan for you.
+We have worked extensively with powers of attorney in New York, and we can draft the right document for you and your family.
+You can rely on our knowledge and skills to create the most appropriate estate plan for you.

 Please give us a call to schedule a consultation with our compassionate, capable lawyers at (516) 253-1366 today!